 Do I need to level my subfloor before installing my new flooring?

 Yes!
-A well-prepared surface forms your flooring’s foundation, so it’s important to make sure it is level before you install your flooring.
+A well-prepared surface forms your flooring’s foundation, so it’s important to ensure it is level before installing your flooring.
 Dips in the subfloor often lead to bouncing or flexion in the new flooring.
 This motion strains the tongue and groove connectors.
 Over time, you’ll notice the flooring creaks or makes noise over the dip, even if the flooring itself seems level.
-In severe cases or in high traffic areas, some planks may crack.
+In severe cases or high traffic areas, some planks may crack.

-High spots in the subfloor are another problem.
+High spots on the subfloor are another problem.
 If you lay planks over a hump without leveling it first, the planks will slide away from each other and down each side of the hump.
 This happens faster in high-traffic areas with repeated foot traffic.
 No one wants gaps in their flooring, especially if a little extra prep work will easily solve the problem!
-We designed our flooring to hold up to long-term use, but proper preparation increases the life of the flooring.
+We designed our flooring to hold up to long-term use, but proper preparation increases the flooring’s life.

 Will your flooring work in my home?

 Yes!
-Our can be installed over any type of subfloor as long as it is flat and dry.
+We can be installed over any subfloor as long as it is flat and dry.
 Level the subfloor first, regardless of type.
-We recommend a high quality 3 in 1 underlayment, which will protect against sound, moisture, and minor flaws or imperfections in the subfloor.
-If you plan to nail or glue down solid tongue and groove floors, you may need some adjustments depending on the type of subfloor in your home.
+We recommend a high quality 3 1 underlayment, which will protect against sound, moisture, and minor flaws or imperfections in the subfloor.
+If you plan to nail or glue down the solid tongue and groove floors, you may need some adjustments depending on the type of subfloor in your home.

 How do I level my subfloor?

 - Start with a clean surface.
 Sweep the floor and get rid of any paint, wax, oil, or other residues.
-When the floor is completely clean, you’ll be able to measure its level more effectively.
+When the floor is immaculate, you’ll be able to measure its level more effectively.

-- Concrete subfloors: As with wood subfloors, grind down high spots and fill low spots with leveling compound.
-In addition to staying level you’ll want to use a 3 in 1 underlayment (if you’re installing a floating floor) or use a glue with vapor seal to glue down the floor, otherwise the moisture emanating from the slab will eventually damage the bamboo flooring.
+- Concrete subfloors: As with wood subfloors, grind down high spots and fill low spots with a leveling compound.
+In addition to staying level, you’ll want to use a 3 in 1 underlayment (if you’re installing a floating floor) or use glue with a vapor seal to glue down the floor.
+Otherwise, the moisture emanating from the slab will eventually damage the bamboo flooring.

 What other steps should I take before installing new flooring?

 - Start with a level subfloor for all installation types.
 After the floor is level, the next steps depend on the type of subfloor you have and how you’ll install the new flooring.
-For example, engineered floating floors are great for above grade, on grade, and below grade work, and they work with any type of subfloor.
-However, you’ll need to check the moisture level of your home before installing this type of flooring.
+For example, engineered floating floors are great for the above grade, grade, and below grade work, and they work with any subfloor type.
+However, you’ll need to check your home’s moisture level before installing this type of flooring.
 You’ll also need to think about what type of furniture you’ll put on a floating floor.
-Extremely heavy furniture like kitchen cabinets complicates the installation.
+Cumbersome furniture like kitchen cabinets complicates the installation.
 There are different preparation and planning needs for glued and nailed floors.